andrejjh/WalkEngine/doc/GDLIntro.md

 ````
 The tirade.explore script invokes *redirect* to change the output file.

-The file name is constructed as: './tirades/<character>.md'.
+The file pathname is constructed as: './tirades/{tirade.speaker}.md'.
-See [BERNARDO's text](../test/tirades/BERNARDO.md) and the others.
+See [BERNARDO's text](../test/theater/tirades/BERNARDO.md) and the others.